Andrew B. Wright, S. M. ’88, Ph. D.

 In embedded applications, the next debugging tool is to toggle a digital output.
 The presence of a toggled bit allows the user to see timing information, especially when using real-time loops.

 The 4.1+ kernel has seen significant changes in how the cape manager system works.
 A universal cape device tree (cape-universaln) is loaded on boot time in preference to individually designed devices trees.
 It uses the config-pin utility to choose amongst the options defined in that overlay.
-You can see what cape is loaded by examining the file:

 Determine what the pin can do with